 What is accessibility like?
 We have a ramp at the front, but unfortunately the existing toilets are not currently wheelchair accessible.

 What time are you open until?
-Currently, due to licensing restrictions, we can only serve until 11pm, with clear out by 11:30pm (yes it's the 1980's!) but we are working on it and hope to extend the license shortly.
-If you are coming to an event MAKE SURE YOU ARRIVE EARLY we have to kick you out by 11:30!!
+Currently, due to licensing restrictions, we can only serve until 11pm, with clear out by 11:30pm.
+Occasionally we extend the licence until midnight, dependent on the event.
+If you are coming to an event, MAKE SURE YOU ARRIVE EARLY as we have to kick you out by 11:30pm!!